Songwriting camps can be exciting and awesome, but also kind of dull if things fail to pan out the way they should.

 Even if initial settings might seem strange with certain collaborators, there’s no need to get cramped up early on.

-Being fearless in writing camps is essential and oftentimes a necessity when jumpstarting a creative flow.
+Being fearless in songwriting camps is essential and oftentimes a necessity when jumpstarting a creative flow.
 Take the risk of being judged for your taste or craft.

 Chances are high though, that your bold approach at expressing your very personal ideas and visions of the music at hand will earn you respect, and the status of professionalism.

-Knowing what you want, and don’t want, is essential when pushing forward a creative endeavor.0 be the first one to show some appreciation for this!
+Knowing what you want, and don’t want, is essential when pushing forward a creative endeavor.1 one already already liked this, but everybody needs a friend, so give us a <3